Frequently Asked Questions

 Adults who receive a Leader Award will be honoured at a Jack Petchey Foundation celebration event and presented with a certificate and medallion.

-In addition, by participating in this scheme, your organisation will be offered the opportunity to apply for a small grant once a year, worth up to £750
+In addition, by participating in this scheme, your organisation will be offered the opportunity to apply for a Leader Award Grant once a year, worth up to £1000

 Who can win a Leader Award?